rolandholik/BT-sphinx-docs/source/TSEM/tsem_hooks.rst

 This hook checks if :term:`TSEM` is fully initialized and if this type of event is modeled by the current namespace.
 If one of the conditions isn't true, the hook grants permission without modeling the event.
-The hook checks and exits the function, granting permission for further execution without modeling the event, if there is no file provided to the hook and the mapping is not set executable (e.g. anonymous mapping of shared memory).
+The hook exits if there is no file provided to the hook and the mapping is not set executable (e.g. anonymous mapping of shared memory), granting permission for further execution without modeling the event.
 The hook allocates :term:`TSEM` event structure for mmap_file characteristics and stores mmap_file related characteristics to it.
-Afterwards, it models the event --- deciding to deny or permit the operation --- and destroys the event structure.
+Afterwards, the hook models the event --- deciding to deny or permit the operation --- and destroys the event structure.

 task_alloc
 ~~~~~~~~~~